Singular density correlations in chiral active fluids in three dimensions: Introduction

 In this paper, we study density fluctuations in a collection of helical active swimmers using a simple particle model.
-Helicity is introduced by adding a constant torque to ABP in three dimensions, following the approach in Refs.~\cite{Sevilla2016PRE, Pattanayak_2024}.
+Helicity is introduced by adding a constant angular velocity (or torque) to the equation of motion for the self-propulsion in three-dimensional ABP, following the approach in Refs.~\cite{Sevilla2016PRE, Pattanayak_2024}.
 In this model, the key parameters are the magnitude of the torque and the persistence time (or the rotational diffusion constant).
 Each particle exhibits helical motion along the direction of the torque vector, resulting in anisotropic dynamics.
 The torque vector is assumed to be aligned in the same direction for all particles.
 We perform extensive numerical simulations in the homogeneous fluid states and find that the density correlation function exhibits a singular behavior, characterized by a discontinuity in the low-wavenumber limit of the static structure factor.
 In addition, we observe an anisotropic pattern in the static structure factor.
-These properties are akin to those observed in other anisotropic nonequilibrium fluids, such as active particles with anisotropic self-propulsion~\cite{Adachi2022PRR, nakano2023, Adachi2024PRR} and in driven diffusive gases~\cite{Schmittmann1995, Schmittmann1998}.
+These properties are akin to those observed in other anisotropic nonequilibrium fluids, such as active particles with anisotropic self-propulsion~\cite{Adachi2022PRR, Nakano2024PRR, Adachi2024PRR} and in driven diffusive gases~\cite{Schmittmann1995, Schmittmann1998}.
 In our system, density fluctuations are enhanced along the direction of the torque, while they are suppressed in the perpendicular directions.
 In particular, in the limit of infinite persistence time, the system exhibits hyperuniformity in the directions perpendicular to the torque.
 To understand these numerical observations, we construct a fluctuating hydrodynamic theory by a bottom-up approach and analytically calculate the static structure factor.
 The resulting expression qualitatively captures the observed behaviors in the numerical simulation, although some quantitative discrepancies remain.

 This paper is organized as follows.
 In Sec.~\ref{sec2}, we present the details of the particle-based model for helical active swimmers.
 Section~\ref{sec3} provides numerical results for the density fluctuations in the homogeneous fluid states.
 To explain the qualitative features observed in the simulations, we develop a fluctuating hydrodynamic theory in Sec.~\ref{sec4}, and derive an analytical expression for the density correlation function via linear analysis.
 Finally, Sec.~\ref{sec5} summarizes our results.